axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/non-validator.md

 ---
-description: Instll a standalone mainnet validator node using Docker.
+description: Install a mainnet non-validator node using Docker.
+slug: /node-operators/mainnet/non-validator
 ---

-# Run a standalone validator
+# Run a non-validator node
-This guide demonstrates how to run a validator node on the mainnet using Docker.
+This guide demonstrates how to run a non-validator node on the mainnet using Docker.
-As a validator, you're required to run a bridge operator node as well as the validator node.
-Therefore, after you install the validator following the steps in this guide, proceed to set up your [bridge operator node](./bridge.md).
+This node is known as an RPC (remote procedure call) node, because it's used for serving RPC requests.

 ## Prerequisites
 ### Docker
 * [Docker Engine](https://docs.docker.com/engine/install/)
 * [Docker Compose plugin](https://docs.docker.com/compose/install/)

-### Private key
-Generate a private key for your validator node as described in [Generate keys](./../generate-keys.md).

 ### System requirements
-Recommended system requirements for running a validator node on the mainnet:
+Recommended system requirements for running a non-validator node on the mainnet:
-* 8-core CPU
+* 6-core CPU
-* 32 GB RAM
+* 25 GB RAM
 * 700 GB high-speed SSD
 * x86-64 architecture

-These requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
+These hardware requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
 The size of your node will also grow over time.

 ## Install the node
 1. Set up directories:

   Create a node directory: